 Epiglottitis caused by Haemophilus influenzae type B can be effectively prevented with the Haemophilus influenzae type B (Hib) vaccine Haemophilus influenzae Type b Vaccine The Haemophilus influenzae type b (Hib) vaccine helps protect against bacterial infections due to Hib, such as pneumonia and meningitis.
 These infections may be serious in children.
 Use... read more .

-The most important thing doctors do is make sure the person's airway is open.
-Doctors take children to the operating room and insert a plastic breathing tube through the mouth into the trachea (orotracheal intubation).
+In treating a person with epiglottitis, doctors make sure the person's airway is open.
+They take children to the operating room and insert a plastic breathing tube through the mouth into the trachea (orotracheal intubation).
 The tube keeps the airway from swelling shut.
 Doctors also place a breathing tube in adults who are having difficulty breathing, particularly those whose airway is severely blocked.
 However, adults who do not have difficulty breathing do not need a breathing tube and can be closely observed in an intensive care unit.
 If a breathing tube cannot be inserted, doctors can do a temporary tracheotomy, creating a hole in the trachea so that the person can breathe.

 All adults and children with epiglottitis are given antibiotics (such as ceftriaxone).

 Drugs Mentioned In This Article